-Prior to JMU, Dr. Key served as a tenured Associate Professor of Counseling and Human Services at Old Dominion University (ODU), where she held multiple leadership positions, including Human Services Undergraduate Program Director, Assistant Department Chair of Counseling and Human Services, Chair of Counseling and Human Services, and the inaugural

-Academic Affairs Director of Faculty Diversity and Retention.
-As Academic Affairs Director of Faculty Diversity and Retention, she led institution-wide efforts to enhance faculty recruitment, retention, and professional development.
+Prior to JMU, Dr. Key served as a tenured Associate Professor of Counseling and Human Services at Old Dominion University (ODU), where she held multiple leadership positions, including Human Services Undergraduate Program Director, Assistant Department Chair of Counseling and Human Services, Chair of Counseling and Human Services, and the inaugural Academic Affairs Director of Faculty Diversity and Retention.
+In that capacity, she led institution-wide efforts to enhance faculty recruitment, retention, and professional development.
 She designed and implemented several strategic initiatives, including a faculty inclusion training program, an academic leadership development program, the "Excite the Dream" initiative, and the "Provost Initiative for Retention of Underrepresented Faculty."
 Her efforts strengthened institutional policies, increased faculty diversity, and fostered a more inclusive academic environment.

 Dr. Key has consistently championed initiatives that promote inclusive excellence.
 At ODU, she co-founded the Diversity Center and Diversity Lab within the College of Education, utilizing virtual reality simulations to uncover unconscious bias and improve cultural competence among faculty.
 She also established the university's first diversity advisory committee, uniting institutions and organizations committed to advancing equity in higher education.
 She has led impactful programs that facilitate dialogue on critical diversity, equity, and inclusion topics, including Diverse Conversations, Virtual Watch Party, Mentoring Monday, and Virtual Café.
-Her leadership in these initiatives has brought together scholars, experts, and practitioners to foster meaningful conversations on race, equity, and inclusion.
 One of her most notable contributions was her interview with Nikole Hannah-Jones on the 1619 Project, which provided an opportunity for faculty and students to engage in deep discussions on historical and systemic inequities.
 Additionally, she launched an institution-wide initiative to support faculty in adopting culturally competent pedagogical practices, reinforcing the university's commitment to inclusive teaching and learning.